jmoussa/expense-report-app/README.md

 ---

 ### Schema/001.sql
-This holds all of the sql statements to setup the database.
+This holds all of the sql statements to setup the database tables.
-Mainly the setup for the tables.